 4. Chatterpix Kids

-It can also be used during literacy centers so that students can listen or read books on their own, and you have an unlimited supply.
-They can find books based on their interests, and research different topics.
+It can be used during literacy centers so that students can listen or read books on their own, and they have an unlimited supply of books to choose from.
+They can find books based on their interests, or research different topics.